ChrisE2018/logging/README.md

 places.
 I have a bluetooth card attached to `Serial3` so I define a `SerialAppender` for `Serial` (usb) and `Serial3` (bluetooth) so log output goes to my phone or the host computer or both.
-An `SdAppender` sends log output to files on the microSD card on pin 53.
+An `SdAppender` sends log output to files on the `microSD` card on pin 53.
 My clock card works as a `TimeSource` to supply unix time to a `TimestampFormatter` so everything has date and time.
+You will need to install a clock card and include the `DS3231` library for `TimestampFormatter` to work.

+The `SdAppender` sends output to files on a `microSD` card.
+You will need to include extra libraries for this to work: `SD`, `SPI` and `Wire`.
+The `SD` library defines a 500 byte buffer so this appender increases the sram usage significantly.

 Normally all the appenders are attached to the `root` logger which is the parent of all other loggers.
 However, there is nothing special about the